davemaurer/daily_exercises/arrays_basic_1.md

    repeat any block of code execution multiple times.
 Ex: `x = 1`, then: <br>
    `3.times { x += 1 }` would change `x` to equal 3. `3.times do`, and `3.times {`, are
     the same thing. `do` and `{` both stand for "do this thing" in Ruby).
 Answer at the bottom. <br>
   5a.
-After finishing that, use `.times` to push the letter `"a"` onto the array 4 times, then use `.times` to pop off
+After finishing that, use `.times` to push the letter `"a"` onto the `b` array 4 times, then use `.times` to pop off
-      those `"a"` elements 4 times, to end up with your `b` array looking like this again: `[1, 2, 3, 4, 5]`
+      those `"a"` elements from the `b` array 4 times, to end up with your `b` array looking like this again: `[1, 2, 3, 4, 5]`

 6. Use the `.index` method to get the index position of the number 3 in `a`.
 [Info](http://apidock.com/ruby/Array/index) You should get `2`.
 IF you didn't, make sure you are doing it right, and the `a` array looks like: `[1, 2, 3, 4, 5]`

 7. Use that `.index` method to find the index positions of every other number, one at a time (repetition).
+As you do this, tell yourself what you will get as you are using the method each time.
+This trains your brain to see the `.index` method the way it works in Ruby, instead of the way intuitively you may think it works.

 8. Add your `a` array and your `b` array together.
 Now do it again but assign it to the variable `a_b`.
    (Hint: The `+` operator will combine two arrays into one using concatenation, which is just tacking the